samaradel/www_threefold/www.threefoldtoken.com/content/faq/foundation-faq.md

 weight = 5
 +++

-## What are the objectives of the Foundation?
+## What are the objectives of the ThreeFold Foundation?

 For a list of definitions used see our [definitions document](https://github.com/threefoldtoken/legal/blob/master/definitions.md).

-The Foundation’s long term objective is to migrate our Token firmly into the mainstream as a currency used to purchase IT and other services.
+The ThreeFold Foundation’s long term objective is to build an ecosystem that brings online a grid of decentralized, distributed, and neutral IT infrastructure (TF Grid) and drives the adoption of the ThreeFold Token (TFT) as the defacto currency to purchase such services.

-The ThreeFold Foundation, a transparent tokenized organization with three primary objectives:
+The ThreeFold Foundation, a transparent, tokenized organization has three primary objectives:

-* Using our Token to build a new, neutral, “Edge” Internet,
+* Create a digital currency with real utility rooted in real assets
-* Creating a digital currency with real utility rooted in real assets and
+* Use the ThreeFold Token to build a new, neutral, “Edge” Internet
-* Empowering our Token Holders to work alongside us
+* Empower Token holders to work alongside us.

 ## What is the Corporate Structure of the Foundation?

 The Foundation is structured as a Dutch Antilles Stichting based in Curaçao.
-Our legal & financial structure has been set up by "Orrick, Herrington & Sutcliffe", one of the leading law firms in the world.
+Our legal and financial structure has been set up by "Orrick, Herrington & Sutcliffe", one of the leading law firms in the world.

 The Foundation is governed and represented by its Boards of Directors.
-The Boards ensure that the Foundation’s activities are aligned with its stated purpose and benefit the Token Holders.
+The board ensures that the Foundation’s activities are aligned with its stated purpose and benefit the Token Holders.
 There are is also a self-governing Board of Ambassadors, which will be consulted on any major decisions.

 ## Who owns the Foundation?